rustamlatypov/parallel-radixsort/README.md

 ## Description

-Implementations for LSD radix sort and LSD parallel radix sort.
+Implementations for LSD radix sort and parallel radix sort.
 LSD radix sort is rather straightforward algorithm.
 LSD parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
 Parellelization is achieved using Java's ForkJoinTask framework.